|Our Safeguarding Vision|

 Every organisation has to have a “named” person for safeguarding children and young people.
 The Governing body has to ensure that an appropriate member of staff should take the lead.
 This person should have the status and authority within the school to carry out the duties of the post including committing resources and where appropriate supporting and directing staff.

-At All Saints this is Emma Johnson (Headteacher).
+At All Saints CEVA the Designated Safeguarding lead is Emma Johnson Head Teacher.

-We also have two other members of staff who are fully trained Alice Corr (Sendco and Year 5/6 Teacher) and Teresa Richardson (Pastoral Mentor)
+We also have three other members of staff who are fully trained and take the role of Deputy Designated Safeguarding Lead, they are

-We have a Safeguarding and Child protection policy.
-This document sets out the process for dealing with child protection concerns.
+Within our Safeguarding and Child protection policy it is set out the process for dealing with child protection concerns.
 The policy is on the website but also alternatively the school can provide you with a copy; please ask at the school office.